 The process of developing a will is simpler and requires only the documentation of wishes.
 A living trust requires this along with additional paperwork and the transfer of real property into the trust in order to have it become a part of the trust.
 This requires additional steps when adding properties to the trust, removing properties from the trust, buying a new property, or selling an existing property.
 Additional attorney and court fees may be necessary for these steps.
 You can lower some of these costs by using a Certified Legal Document Preparer.

 If you have young children, you will likely want to document guardianship wishes as part of your estate plan.
 A will allows you to name a guardian for your minor children within the document itself.
 A living trust, however, has no provision for minor children guardianship.
 A “Nomination of Guardianship” should accompany your trust if you have minor children.
 It incorporates your wishes for the guardianship of minor children with your other estate planning documents.
+You can get advice on this subject from an uncontested divorce lawyer that are there to help you.
+When it comes to accident cases the DWI Guys serving all of Albany can help with the legalities of the issue.

 In addition to the above, there are other differences between wills and living trusts that you need to consider.
 It is important to meet with a reputable advisor to prepare your estate planning documents for you.
 To learn more about how we can help, please contact us.